 Overall, the project went well.
 There are still things to tweak, but I had crossed the bridges I needed to determine that Delphi is indeed capable for mobile development.
-At times it was frustrating, there were some bugs which needed workarounds, but I must confess half the time I was blaming FMX for my own mistakes or lack of understanding.
+At times it was frustrating, there were often bugs which needed workarounds.

 Below is the basic structure of the application, minus a few classes later added.
 As typical for Delphi FMX projects, there’s one form and the separate views are swapped in and out as required.
 A ViewController is responsible for managing the views, which inherit from a TFrame called TView – which provides essential functionality and is the basic abstraction separating a view from a standard frame.
 Reusable logic was decoupled into classes for future applications.

 For the flash cards feature, it was necessary to manually track the user touches in the main form and delegate the identified swipe gestures to the active view.
-The built in GestureManager only picks up swipes if they are very horizontal, most people swipe on a slight diagonal.
-Tab transitions couldn’t be easier.
-The pinch and zoom code I lifted straight from the sample app that ships with Delphi.
-Animations are a piece of cake, as are effects, like the ShadowEffect.
-FMX’s layout system, alignment, and control parenting is extremely flexible making light work of the UI.
+The built in gesture detection only picks up swipes if they are very horizontal, most people swipe on a slight diagonal.
+Tab transitions needed speeding up.
+The pinch and zoom was a little tricky to get working.
+Most animations were a piece of cake, as were the effects, like the ShadowEffect.
+FMX’s layout system, alignment, and control parenting is extremely flexible.

 In fact Delph’s TFrame control and the UI Designer are a nice mechanism for managing reusable UI elements and their associated code.
 You can then easily compose views from these frames: